JawzoD3TH/MetricClock/README.md

 Help save humanity!
 Help save time for all of mankind!

         - If you're looking to use this code quickly in your own project, the 'Form1.cs' is the essence of it.
+          Look at the 'MetricArduinoTimer.ino' file as an example of code borrowing.
         - If you're trying to understand Metric Time, see the 'Revision2.Originalcode' file.
         - Else if you simply want to amuse yourself then 'build it' to play around with it.